 Option 2: (Samsung)

-Under baseline assumptions, observed SBFD UL throughput degradation is observed only for cell edge throughput and [no degradation is observed for average throughput].
-With higher gNB Tx power and lower grid shifts, the degradation is increased for cell edge throughput and [average throughput].
+Under baseline assumptions, observed SBFD UL throughput degradation is observed only for cell edge throughput and no degradation is observed for average throughput.
+With higher gNB Tx power and lower grid shifts, the degradation is increased for cell edge throughput and average throughput.

 Recommended WF